Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/2 - Fostering-the-development-of-your-concept.md

 3. Standard
    We can choose to introduce new standard or improving existing standard without significantly changing the existing standard.
 For example: Computer peripheral, communication protocols, etc.

-Then a question related to our innovation: _What is the value created by my innovation?_ This is not simpy as financial value, but value create by the costumer.
+Then a question related to our innovation: _What is the value created by my innovation?_ This is not simply as financial value, but value created by the costumers.
 This is what we called **Value in Use Perceived by the Costumer **\(**VUPC**\): It is a compromise between the benefits that the costumer will percieve for your innovation and the sacrifices that the costumer links to your innovation.
 In the case of creative innovations, we speak in absolute value, and for substitution innovation, in differencial value, benefits, sacrifies perceived by the costumer of my innovation in relation to the reference offer.
 We can use quantitive analysis to measure VUPC, but it is tend to be subjective.

 ## The challenges of the intellectual property to exploit an innovation

 In Europe and in the world, the modern economy is based on the free flow of knowledge, goods and products.
 The intellectual property is an exception as it is legitimate to reserve a situation which is privileged towards the one who dares to innovate, to create instead of having the work done by someone and take advantage of it.
 A technical solution to a technical issue, the design right allows you to protect the design of the product, the trademark protects a distinguishing feature, and the copyright protects intellectual works.

 The intellectual property is a real issue for either the big and small companies. **Copyright** is a right to a property and a right to property is like the ownership of your flat.
 While the **industrial property** is a tool to clarify the relations with third parties, with scientific partners, industrial or business partners.
-The industrial properties is also often represented as a **weapon** and tool to be able to develop a company project safely, ensuring that everyone's position is repected.
+The industrial properties is also often represented as a **weapon** and tool to be able to develop a company project safely, ensuring that everyone's position is respected.

 A project leader must develop two types of skills to correctly use the industrial property: